FruitJamUK/BrightonJavaTwitter/README.md

 This Step:

-Use fragments to allow support for multiple screen sizes
+Implement multiple screen & orientation support using resource buckets

+- differentiate between phones and tablets
-- create parallel fragment & layout
+- create alternative layouts
-- move code to the fragment
-- change activity layout to fragment
-- add rotation fix for losing data
+- move fragments about for reuse
-- add click through and a second fragment
+- treat landscape and portrait differently